 In every place you have those, why not check them out, you will find something that goes with your style.
 We enjoyed a lot of free city tours that were surprisingly good.

-12. Pack like a first aid kit
+12. Pack a small first aid kit

 Some stuff you can buy in the places you go, but some of them are really handy and you might need them on the spot.
 We always have Sunscreen, Pain killers, band-aid, wet wipes, microfiber towels and Vitamin C with us.